Brandon Crawford Player Props: Giants vs. Diamondbacks

 Brandon Crawford At The Plate

-- He has hit a home run in 7.8% of his games this season, and 2.2% of his chances at the plate.
+- In 7.7% of his games this season, he has hit a home run, and 2.2% of his trips to the dish.

-- In 29.7% of his games this season, Crawford has driven in at least one run.
-In five of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 20 games this season (30.8%), Crawford has picked up an RBI, and in five of those games (7.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 20 of 65 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.